carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

 value numbering, etc, faster and easier.

-It is not possible to optimize ``MemoryDef`` in the same way, as we restrict ``MemorySSA`` to one heap variable and, thus, one Phi node per block.
+It is not possible to optimize ``MemoryDef`` in the same way, as we restrict ``MemorySSA`` to one memory variable and, thus, one Phi node per block.